apache/johnzon/src/site/markdown/index.md

 ## Status

 Apache Johnzon is a Top Level Project at the Apache Software Foundation (ASF).
-It fully implements the JSON-P_1.0 specification (JSR-353).
-Johnzon also targets the upcoming JSON-P_1.1 and JSON-B_1.0 specifications.
+It fully implements the SON-P_1.1 (JSR-353) and JSON-B_1.0 (JSR-367) specifications.

-The current version is Apache Johnzon 1.0.0.
+The current version is Apache Johnzon 1.1.0.

 ## Get started